daldric/Calculator/README.md

-Functioning Basic Calculator
+# Functioning Basic Calculator
-Dillon Aldrich
+By Dillon Aldrich
-Created Using HTML, CSS, and Javascript
+* Created Using HTML, CSS, and Javascript